Fresh solutions for your business challenges through carefully designed student projects

 Our collaborations are mostly on a remote basis.
 The students work through organized business challenges with guidance from your team and their faculty mentors.
 The engagements are designed to be a great learning experience for the students that are low maintenance, fun, exciting, and highly rewarding for you and the students.

-Project engagements designed to maximize student learning while benefitting our host companies.
+Strategically designed project=based experiential engagements designed to maximize student outcomes while benefitting our host companies.

 Learn more about our platform and how to get connected with student teams at top universities to launch a project today.